 GUIDELINES:

-- CRAFT Creative Nonfiction submissions are open to all writers.
+- Flash creative nonfiction submissions are open to all writers.

-- We accept flash creative nonfiction only in this category; please, no academic work (we have a separate category for Critical Writing & Interviews).
+- We accept flash creative nonfiction only in this category; please, no academic work (we have a separate category for critical writing and interviews).

 - International submissions are allowed.

-- We adhere to a 1,000 word count maximum (for essays between 1,000 and 6,000 words, please choose the Creative Nonfiction 1–6K category)—please send only ONE flash creative nonfiction piece between 401 and 1,000 words.
+- We adhere to a 1,000 word count maximum (for essays between 1,000 and 6,000 words, please choose the longform creative nonfiction category)—please send only ONE flash creative nonfiction piece between 401 and 1,000 words.

 - OR, up to three micros (400 words or fewer each / fewer than 1,000 words total) may be submitted in a single document—this file counts as ONE submission.

-- We review literary nonfiction, but are open to a variety of genres and styles including memoir, lyric essays, personal essays, narrative nonfiction, speculative creative nonfiction, and experimental prose—our only requirement is that you show excellence in your craft.
+- We review literary nonfiction, but are open to a variety of genres and styles including memoir, lyric essays, personal essays, narrative nonfiction, speculative creative nonfiction, and experimental prose.

 - We do consider reprints, though we are unable to pay for these pieces.